Can Regenerative Agriculture and Biodiversity Really Help?

 People who eat the same foods over and over again tend to be less healthy than those who strive for variety, suggests recent research in the Journal of Nutrition.
 In the study, participants who consumed the widest range of foods were 21 percent less likely to develop metabolic syndrome—a cluster of conditions like high blood pressure, high blood sugar, or increased body fat that ups your risk for heart disease and diabetes—compared to those who stuck to their standbys.

-Just 15 crop plants provide 90 percent of the world's food energy intake, with three - rice, maize (corn) and wheat - making up two-thirds of this.
+Just 15 annual crop plants provide 90 percent of the world's food energy intake, with three - rice, maize (corn) and wheat - making up two-thirds of this.
+Few perennial plants, best for regenerative farming, are used as food crops

 We all have a vague awareness of the nutritional value of meats – fish being better than red meat, for example.
 The issue can be complicated, because all meats have pros and cons, research can come up with conflicting results, and studies can surprise us.
 For example, research suggests that, in terms of cholesterol alone, eating white meat chicken is as bad for you as eating beef.